w1nst0nc/BashSciptingProject/README.md

 I was able to create the 'welcome.sh' script and got the following output: "Welcome back winst!
 Today is Sunday, which is the best day of the entire week!
 Your Bash Shell version is: 4.4.23(1)-release.
 Enjoy!"
 Had issues trying to create the backup.sh script.
 I believe the issue has to do with the tar -czf command.
 After creating the 'backup.sh' script and testing it with './backup.sh' it returned "tar: Removing leading '/' from member names"
+Update: After running the 'backup.sh' script using './backup.sh' I left my PC alone for about an hour and when I came back I had an error from windows that my C:/ drive was full with temporary files having 111gb in it.
+Added the '2> /dev/null' line to my backup.sh script to get rid of the stderr message.
+Added in the two functions that display the total files and directories that will be included in the backup by the backup.sh script.